Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-mysql/README.md

 ![mysql_design.png](img/mysql_design.png)

-1. The JDBC auth plugin will get an accesstoken from Azure AD.
+1. The JDBC auth plugin will get an access token from Azure AD.
 2. The JDBC driver will take the token obtained from step 1 as the password ( `token as password`) to connect with the MySQL server.
-3. The MySQL server will check the accesstoken and authenticate internally.
+3. The MySQL server will check the access token and authenticate internally.

 ### Token as password

 Instead of using a password directly, using a token as the password is recommended.
-Access tokens can have restricted permissions and expiration times.
+Access tokens can have restricted permissions and expiration time.
 From a security point of view, using shorter-lived access tokens is much safer than using a password.

 ## Examples